lightpoichich/baserow/docs/patterns/jobs.md

 ### Job cancellation

-Job subsystem allows to cancel a job.
-The cancellation can be triggered by an owner of a job.
+Job subsystem allows the cancellation of a job.
+The cancellation can only be triggered by the owner of the job.
 A cancellation request means the user is not interested in any continuation of job's execution and any result or a product of such execution should be discarded.

 Job cancellation request can be issued in any moment, but because of asynchronous nature of communication a request can be delivered when job's state is different than at the